Why Adopt Abroad When There Are So Many Kids in Need Right Here?

-If you have ever adopted from abroad or even thought of this option, you’ve probably heard “Why go over there, when there are so many kids in need right here.”
+If you have ever adopted internationally or even thought about this option, you’ve probably heard: “Why go over there, when there are so many kids in need right here.”
 This raises one of the most difficult issues in adoption, at least for me.
 Why adopt internationally?
-Do we have an obligation to take care of our own first?
+Do we have an obligation to take care of our own first?”

 Internationally, it somewhat depends on the country, but as a general rule in most countries there is a need for adoptive families for children aged three and up.
 There is also a need for families for children with what many would consider relatively moderate or correctable special needs—sometimes even for kids younger than 3 (although almost never under one).
 So, in a nutshell, age of available children is a major factor that draws adoptive parents to go look abroad.